kwalczak80/melting-gerry/README.md

   - _Instructions how to play section_

-    The following letters are used to ensure easy navigation in the section where the game instructions are displayed:
+    The following letters are being used to ensure easy navigation in the section where the game instructions are displayed:
     - **P** key will start the game.
     - **E** key will return to the main menu.